FredAtLandMetrics/django-fissile/README.md

 So the after-pic of this change looks like this:
 ![abstract](https://github.com/FredAtLandMetrics/django-fissile/blob/master/static/images/abstract.png?raw=true "Abstracted Data Layer Architecture")

+This is the point where it begins to make sense to use Fissile.

-Next, to split the codebase into frontend and backend servers, simply add the `@fissile.func decorator` to all those data layer functions.
+To use Fissile to split the codebase into frontend and backend servers, simply add the `@fissile.func decorator` to all those data layer functions.

 Then, in your settings file, you’ll set FISSILE_EXEC_MODE to ‘frontend’ and set